cestef/blog.cstef.dev/src/content/blog/the-maths-behind-rsa.md

 Other attack vectors are a bit more complex, like [timing attacks](https://en.wikipedia.org/wiki/Timing_attack) or [a few others](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Attacks_against_plain_RSA).
 This is why it is important to use a well-tested library to implement RSA, like [OpenSSL](https://www.openssl.org/).

+Data is also often encrypted in blocks, which adds another layer of "security".
+This is called [block cipher mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).

 ## Proof using Fermat's little theorem

+But who tells us that the RSA algorithm actually works?
+Let's prove it!

+> [!WARNING]
+> This section involves a lot of math, so if you're not a fan of equations, feel free to skip it.

 [Fermat's little theorem](https://en.wikipedia.org/wiki/Fermat%27s_little_theorem) states that if $p$ is a prime number and $a$ is an integer not divisible by $p$, then: